jasondown/100-days-of-code/log.md

 **Details**:

 - Continuing to learn the [Go](https://golang.org/) programming language.
 - Did module 11 of Pluralsight course [Go Fundamentals](https://app.pluralsight.com/library/courses/go-fundamentals/table-of-contents) by Nigel Poulton.
+This completed the course.
 - Focus was on concurrency:
 	- Sync and go routines
 	- runtime for parallelism